cfrigaard/pservice/README.md

 mode brings this down, to typically under a second (0.5 seconds or so).

-Running `systemctl` is normally somewhat faster than the old `service` and will be done in a second or little less than a second, and `pservice` brings this down to around 0.1 seconds.
+Running `systemctl` is normally somewhat faster than the old `service` and will be done in less than a second (0.8 seconds on my system) , and `pservice` brings this down to around 0.1 seconds.

 # A note on `/etc/init.d' and `systemctl`